Guidelines for our revenue protection policy.

 This policy helps us reduce the number of people who travel without a ticket, and make our services fair for everyone.
 The vast majority of our customers do buy the right ticket, which helps us invest in improving services for all.

 Buy before you board

 We make buying a ticket before you board as easy as possible - at stations, online, over the phone and at self-service ticket machines.
 At stations where there's no facility to buy a ticket, we make sure that customers can buy the best value fares on the train instead.

 Travelling with an invalid ticket

-If you travel with an invalid ticket you'll have to pay the difference in price.
+If you travel with an invalid ticket you may have to pay an excess fare or, in certain circumstances, purchase a new ticket to complete your journey.
 If you travel with an Advance ticket on a service that's different to the one booked, you'll need to buy a full new ticket.

 An invalid ticket might mean you've travelled beyond your destination or travelled with an off-peak ticket during peak times.

 If things go wrong

 We know things don't always go as planned - tickets get lost or stolen, or people miscalculate fares.
 If you have a problem, please speak to us first, rather than boarding a train and hoping for the best.

 We can allow your ticket to be paid for by another person at any National Rail station.
 In some circumstances we'll give you with an authority to travel, allowing you to complete your journey.

 Minors and vulnerable adults

 Our staff are trained to assist vulnerable people.
 We'll help people who are stranded or don't have the means to get home.
 If you find yourself in this situation please speak to a member of staff.

 We also have Help Point telephones at each of our stations where you can speak to someone and get advice.

 If you travel without a valid ticket, we may issue a Travel Irregularity Report.